aws-quickstart/cdk-eks-blueprints/docs/addons/xray-adot-addon.md

-# AWS X-Ray AWS Distro for OpenTelemetry (ADOT) Add-on
+# AWS X-Ray ADOT Add-on

 [AWS X-Ray](https://aws.amazon.com/xray/) helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
 This add-on deploys an AWS Distro for OpenTelemetry (ADOT) Collector for X-Ray which receives traces from the application and sends the same to X-Ray console.
 You can change the mode to Daemonset, StatefulSet, and Sidecar depending on your deployment strategy.